ivotron/popper2-paper/paper.md

 By setting up CI, users can continuously validate changes made to their workflows and also protect their workflows from getting outdated due to reasons such as outdated dependencies, outdated container images, broken links, etc.

-# Results {#sec:result}
+# Discussion {#sec:result}

 ![Comparison of training durations in 3 different computing environments with Popper](./figures/plot.png){#fig:casestudies}

-As evident from the case studies, we can conclude that Popper solves much of the problems generally noticed in reproducing research artifacts like those we found from the MLPerf repository issues effectively.
-It helps build workflows that can be run on Cloud and HPC environments asides the local machine with minimal changes in configuration in a sustainable fashion.
 A summary of the training duration and accuracy obtained by running the workflow in three different computing environment is shown in @Fig:casestudies.
-As we would expect, running the same workflow on better hardware reduces the amount of time needed to train the models.
+As one would expect, running the same workflow on better, larger hardware resources reduces the amount of time needed to train the models.

 This case study showcases the benefits of using Popper: having portable workflows drastically reduces software development and debugging time by enabling developers and researchers to quickly iterate and test the same workflow logic in different computing environments.
+To expand on this point, we analyzed the GitHub repository for the MLPerf [@mattson2019mlperf] machine learning (ML) training benchmark suite that can be found at <https://github.com/mlperf/training>.
+From a total of **`XX`** issues, `XX%` were related to problems of reproducibility: missing or outdated versions of dependencies, documentation not aligning with the code, missing or broken links for datasets; etc.
+Popper can solve much of the problems generally noticed in reproducing research artifacts like these we found.

+As exemplified in the use cases, Popper helps build workflows that can be run on Cloud and HPC environments asides the local machine with minimal changes in configuration in a sustainable fashion.
 The adjustments that users need to make to reproduce workflows on Kubernetes and Slurm is described below.

 1. To run workflows on Kubernetes clusters, users need to pass some configuration options through a YAML file with contents similar to the one shown in @Lst:kubernetes.